-Missouri has 10,385 bridges – the sixth most in the nation.
-More than 900 of those bridges are in poor condition and 1,194 are weight restricted.
-Four hundred and fifty bridges fall into both categories.
+Missouri has 10,384 bridges – the sixth most in the nation.
+More than 900 of those bridges are in poor condition and 1,131 are weight restricted.
+Four hundred and thirteen bridges fall into both categories.

-Governor Mike Parson has recognized the need for additional funding for infrastructure projects in our state and has put forth a proposal to repair or replace hundreds of the state’s worst bridges.
-Specifically, the plan will ask the legislature to consider a concurrent resolution that directs MoDOT and the Office of Administration to enter a financing agreement to fund 250 bridge projects – bridges that are already programmed for repair or replacement in the current Statewide Transportation Improvement Program.
+Gov. Mike Parson has recognized the need for additional funding for infrastructure projects in our state and put forth a proposal to repair or replace hundreds of the state’s worst bridges.

-Not only will the governor’s proposal allow us to fix hundreds of poor bridges throughout the state, it will also enable us to deliver additional high-priority transportation projects statewide using the funding already dedicated to these bridges in our current construction program and for which our nationally recognized local planning process will be used.
+Not only will this program enable us to fix hundreds of poor bridges throughout the state, it will also enable us to deliver additional high-priority transportation projects statewide using the funding already dedicated to these bridges in our current construction program and for which our nationally recognized local planning process will be used.